 If you’re staying in, grab a glass of water and head for your seat, which could include one of several window-bars, tables, benches or the island bench itself.
 If you do sit there, don’t worry about feeling as if everyone will be constantly walking around/past you (a frequent problem in coffee shops).
 The seating is cleverly screened from the counter, making it a delightful spot.

 I’d popped into Notes for breakfast, having surprisingly found myself in Canary Wharf first thing in the morning.
 Naturally, I chose a flat white to start my day and was rewarded with a rather fruity, punchy drink which left me feeling that I’d probably find the espresso, on its own, a little too much for my palate.
 In milk, however, it was ideal.

-If I have one slight criticism of Notes is that it’s quite hard to see what coffee is on espresso or in the bulk-brew filter (no pour-over options here).
-Although the branch in Canary Wharf station has a board explaining which beans are on, I looked around in vain for one here or at King’s Cross.
+If I have one slight criticism of Notes is that it’s quite hard to see what coffee is on espresso or in the batch brew filter (no pour-over options here).
+Although the coffee shop in Canary Wharf station has a board explaining which beans are on, I looked around in vain for one here or at King’s Cross.
 With that in mind, I believe I had the San Juan espresso, a single-origin (Notes only roasts single-origins) from Guatemala, but I’m not 100% sure.

 I paired this with some very fine and crunchy sour-dough toast, served with a couple of packets of butter.
 However, the jam, rather than coming in an undersized pot, as is often the case, arrived in a huge dollop on a little saucer, something of which I heartily approve.